basondole/smokeping/smokeping/troubleshooting.md

 - If you experience broken images on the web interface edit the config file as described below

     **[baggy@localhost etc]$** sudo nano  /opt/smokeping/etc/config
-    *Edit the imgurl value from cache to /smokeping*
+    *Find and edit the imgurl value from cache to /smokeping*
     ```imgurl   = /smokeping```